-However, this final epistle of Paul, contains information about former Christian workers and mutual acquaintances, including Phygelus and Hermogenes, who had abandoned the apostle in his final hours.
-It is unlikely that 'ALL' fellow believers who "turned away from him" had deserted the gospel of Christ, but it was no doubt painful for Paul to feel so forsaken by trusted friends, in the twilight years of his ministry.
+However, this final epistle of Paul contains information about former Christian workers and mutual acquaintances, including Phygelus and Hermogenes, who had abandoned the apostle in his final hours.
+It is unlikely that 'ALL' fellow believers who had 'turned away from him' had deserted the gospel of Christ, but it was no doubt painful for Paul to feel so forsaken by trusted friends, in the twilight years of his ministry.

 We do not know what encouragement this man gave Paul or what service he rendered in Ephesus, but we do know that he was a faithful brother in Christ, who had provided Paul with help and encouragement in the past.
-And in his lonely cell, as he awaited his execution, we are blessed to hear about Onesiphorus.. his gracious ministry to the apostle and his faithful service to the Lord.
+And in his lonely cell, as Paul awaited his execution, we are blessed to hear about Onesiphorus, his gracious ministry to the apostle, and his faithful service to the Lord.

-Heavenly Father, thank You that Your word gives witness to the testimony of many men and women, who were faithful in the work You gave them to do.
-We thank You for the ministry of Paul and the wonderful Scriptures he penned for our learning.
-We thank You for Timothy, the pastor whose life was such a wonderful demonstration of a young man who was faithful to his calling.
-And we thank You for servants like Onesiphorus, who brought comfort and encouragement to others.
+Heavenly Father, thank You that Your Word gives witness to the testimony of many men and women who were faithful in the work You gave them to do.
+Thank You for the ministry of Paul and the wonderful Scriptures he penned for our learning.
+Thank You for Timothy, the pastor whose life was such a wonderful demonstration of a young man who was faithful to his calling.
+And thank You for Onesiphorus, who brought comfort and encouragement to others.
 I pray that I would remain faithful to the work that You have given me to do.
-May I not desire honour or validation from others, but only do what is righteous in Your sight.. for Your greater praise and glory - this I ask in Jesus' name.
-AMEN.
+May I not desire honour or validation from others, but only do what is righteous in Your sight, for Your greater praise and glory.
+This I ask in Jesus' name, AMEN.